billynewport/datasurface/docs/aws/design.md

 # Amazon AWS Batch Data Pipeline design

 This document describes the philisophy behind the design of the first AWS Batch DataPlatform.
-It isn't intended to be the best data platform.
+It isn't intended to be the best DataSurface data platform.
 It's intended to show how a particular design philosophy can be implemented with a DataSurface Data platform.

 ## Design Philosophy